Jeunese/jeunese.github.io/docs/guidelines.md

 -  Use simple words where possible.
 -  Write in short sentences.
 -  Break up sentences into separate thoughts.
--  Reduce wordiness and ambiguity about who or what initiates an action, especially in procedural steps by using the second person with the imperative mood and active voice.
+-  Reduce wordiness and ambiguity about who or what initiates an action, especially in procedural steps, by using the second person with the imperative mood and active voice.

 Avoid: